mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 ```

 # NLPing
 Now that we have a bunch of text, we need to find a way to grab the people and the things.
-Spacy has an excellent, well documented, clean API that will give us everything we'll need.
-Load the things we need, including SpaCy's pipe which allows for parrallelization.
+Spacy has an excellent, well documented, clean API that will give us everything we need to extract the interesting text.

 ```python